February 2, 2021

 - Use it or lose it.
 For categories like Health & Wellness, we highly recommend monthly allowances on a “use it or lose it” basis.
-Such programs incentivize employees to urgently prioritize their wellness in the present, rather than pushing it off.
+Such programs incentivize benefits recipients to urgently prioritize their wellness in the present, rather than pushing it off.
 Alternatively, for categories like Family Planning, an annual cadence may be more appropriate.
-If you’re combining multiple categories into the same program, it’s best to stick with a single cadence so as not to overcomplicate the program and confuse your employees right out of the gate!
+If you’re combining multiple categories into the same program, it’s best to stick with a single cadence so as not to overcomplicate the program and confuse your workforce right out of the gate!

 If you already have a benefits program, it means you’re in the top echelon of employers!
-You may want to take your program to the next level for any number of reasons, from improving employee utilization to becoming more inclusive of an increasingly diverse workforce.
+You may want to take your program to the next level for any number of reasons, from improving utilization to becoming more inclusive of an increasingly diverse workforce.

 TL;DR – Overall, my advice is to be flexible and inclusive rather than exclusive.
 While that may mean that your program is slightly more costly and that some benefits recipients may go beyond the boundaries you generally intended, it also means that you’ll accommodate more people, personal preferences, and lifestyles.
 Ultimately, the goal is to show your workforce that you appreciate everything they do to help your company continue growing!